Rye Photographers S-Z

 Cinque Ports Street, Rye

-[RIGHT] A view of Cinque Ports Street, Rye, photographed around 1905.
+[RIGHT] A view of Cinque Ports Street, Rye, photographed by Arthur Henry Homewood around 1905.
 Edwin Whiteman opened a photographic studio in Cinque Ports Street around 1895 and was based in this street for the next twenty years.

 Family Group Photograph by Edwin Whiteman of Rye